teslyuk/tubby/README.md

-# tesnikzoo
+# tubby
-A tiny zoo of Speech, NLP and CV deep learning models ❤️
+A random set of Speech, NLP and CV deep learning models ❤️